danielmusselwhite/HSDeckTrackerOpponentGuesser/README.md

 ## TODO's - Core

 - FEATURE: On hovering over a card in the decklist, popup with detailed info on it
-- FEATURE: Make decklist canvas fit the height of its contents
-- FEATURE: Sort the cards in the decklist by mana cost
 ## TODO's - Maybes

 - Feature: Given we are detecting opponent's deck, may be interesting to collate the data to get in-depth W/L vs Deck Archetype not just vs Class